-Professors Ippel (chairman, Department of History and Political Science), Jellema, Miller, Rienstra, Strikwerda

-Associate Professors Bolt, Brinks, Van Kley

-Assistant Professors De Bie, De Vries, Marsden
+Professors Ippel (chairman), Jellema, Miller, Rienstra, Strikwerda Associate Professors Bolt, Van Kley Assistant Professors De Bie, Brinks, Marsden, Swierenga Instructors B. De Vries, Greydanus

-Instructor Greydanus

-Instructor Greyaanus Visiting Instructor Hekman

-Programs for students majoring in history will be worked out for them by departmental advisors.
+PROGRAMS for students majoring in history will be worked out for them by departmental advisors.
 Such programs will reflect the student's interests both within the field of history and in related departments, his anticipated vocational goal, and the demands of the historical discipline.
 A minimum grade of C (2.0) in 101 is required for admission to major programs.
 For most programs a proficiency in either French or German is advised.
 Students are asked to consult with departmental advisors early in their college careers concerning their choice of a foreign language and, if secondary teaching is their goal, concerning the various types of programs leading to certification.

 The minimum requirements of the department are the completion of nine courses in the department, including History 101, one second or third level interim in history or a departmentally approved substitute, the departmental seminar (History 400), and a program emphasizing either American or European interests.
 The European concentration requires History 211 or at least two units from History 310 through 312 and at least three units from the basic European period sequence, History 301 through 305.
-The American concentration requires at least three units from History 310, 311, 312, and 355 and at least two units from History 301 through 305.
+The American concentration requires at least two units from History 310 through 312 and at least two units from History 301 through 305.
 Electives from within the department complete the programs.